 It is never too late to start your fitness journey.
 The big 50 should not act as a limitation to being your optimal self.
 You only need to take the first step for a successful fitness journey.

-The cardio exercises will ensure your body’s flexibility and longevity.
+Cardio exercises will ensure your body’s flexibility and longevity and further provide health benefits.

 For more on life after 50, you might like this. https://midlifehacks.com/life-after-50/